 - Island Chablis

 During bottling seasons, locals and visitors lend a hand.
 It is not unusual to see locals handpicking the grapes from their vines.
 This is truly an island institution.
 Come down to the Wine Garden at Heineman’s and forget your cares for a day.
-Their winery on Put-in-Bay is always relaxing, sophisticated, and features the best wine in the area.
+Their winery on Put-in-Bay is always relaxing and sophisticated and features the best wine in the area.

 Nearby Heineman’s Winery